ROBERT’s DEN – the start of our new school Library

 We are very thankful to Carol Dunbar, Robert Dunbar’s widow for joining us on this special day

 This is the award – winning submission written by our principal, David Oliver.
 Thank you so much on behalf of all the children and staff of Ballyraine school.
-We are fortunate to have you championing us and look forward keenly to see our dream of a school library come into being.
+We were fortunate to have you championing us are are so grateful to see our dream of a school library come into being, and develop further.

 We have a dream!
 In a small corner of our school there is a lonely alcove.
 It lies nestled in the corner of a room we call ‘The Port’.
 It contains memorabilia from H.M.S.
 Gromongen which delivered coal to ‘The Port’ bridge in Letterkenny.
 The wall is decorated with old lanterns, a spade from the port and an original lifebuoy from ‘H.M.S.
 Gromongen’.